-Stephanie Dragan enters her eighth season as head volleyball coach at Franklin Pierce in 2016.
+Stephanie Dragan enters her ninth season as head volleyball coach at Franklin Pierce in 2017.
 She also serves as senior woman administrator at the University.
 Through eight campaigns in Rindge, Dragan has posted an 109-112 record (.493 winning percentage) over 221 matches to push her career record to 330-352 (.484) in 682 matches over 21 seasons as a collegiate head coach.

 In addition to her responsibilities at Franklin Pierce, Dragan served a three-year term as chair of the NCAA Division II East Region Women's Volleyball Committee (2011-13), which is responsible for selecting and seeding teams for play in the NCAA Championship East Regional, in conjunction with the NCAA Division II National Women's Volleyball Committee.
 As chair of the East Region Committee, Dragan also served a three-year term on the National Committee.
 Previously, she served as chair of the Northeast-10 Conference Volleyball Coaches Group and represented the East Region on the American Volleyball Coaches Association's Division II Committee in both 2011 and 2012.

 On Saturday, September 10, 2016 at the Wildcat Invitational hosted by Wilmington University, Dragan became the program's all-time career wins leader with her squads 3-0 sweep over the host Wildcats.
 The victory was the 100th of her Raven coaching career and she passed former record holder Bob Welner's previous mark of 99 wins.